vmware/vcf-security-and-compliance-guidelines/threat-resources/BRICKSTORM/DEFENSE-GUIDE.md

 #### Ghost NICs (Temporary Virtual Network Adapters)

 UNC6201 has been observed using a lateral movement technique in which temporary virtual network adapters are created on VMs running on VMware ESX hosts.
-These "Ghost NICs" are connected to target port groups, used to pivot into internal networks, and then deleted to minimize forensic artifacts.
+UNC6201 connects these "Ghost NICs" to target port groups, uses them to pivot into internal networks, and then deletes them to minimize forensic artifacts.
 Because the adapters exist only briefly, they are difficult to detect through periodic inventory checks.

 Ghost NIC activity generates `VmReconfiguredEvent` events in VMware vCenter.
 Alert on vNIC add/remove operations that occur in rapid succession, particularly during attacker operational hours (01:00-10:00 UTC).
 See [AUDIT-EVENTS.md](AUDIT-EVENTS.md) for specific event correlation patterns.